MechanicalRock/kinesis-analytics/README.md

 # Kinesis Analytics
 AWS Kinesis Data Analytics - Done the DevOps way

 The CI/CD environment has been configured with a Build/Tooling account and Sandbox account(which is where the kinesis application and resources are deployed to).
+A good practice when setting your AWS account structure, essentially separating your workload accounts from the tooling/build account which roles with permissions to build and destroy infrastructure you dont want the workload accounts to have.

 Codepipeline performs cross account deployments.